scarolayton/scarolayton/README.md

 - 🔭 I’m currently working on VelezReyez+ 💜

-- 🌱 I’m currently learning Linux and AWS
+- 🌱 I’m currently learning   AWS Bedrock

-- 👯 I’m looking to get a job as a Software Developer
+- 👯 I’m looking to get a new job as a Software Developer

-- 💬 Ask me about Javascript, CSS, HTML, React, and TypeScript
+- 💬 Ask me about Javascript, CSS, HTML, React, Ruby on Rails, and TypeScript

 - ⚡ Fun fact: I love the science 🧪.